 9 foot drop exercises from the best physical therapists

-Foot drop exercises are the best treatment for foot drop.
-Hands down, bar none.
+Foot drop exercises are the best treatment for foot drop, because they address the root cause.

 Even if you can’t move your foot due to severe paralysis, foot drop exercise can still help.